Exhibiting Artists

 $900.

 “The paintings featured here are inspired by viewsfrom a New York city apartment.
 Framed by the very windows and walls that contain me, they offer a perspective that both connects and separates me from the world outside.
 Through this lens, I become not just an observer, but a participant in the landscape, channeling my emotional responses to the urban environment into my work.
 There is a long history of artists painting views through windows.
 It is both a framing and compositional device but also a psychological and metaphorical exploration of both the inner and outer world of the artist.
 We look through windows to observe, think, dream and escape.
 The windows provide a source of light and darkness, space, and a feeling of longing and possibility.
+These urban landscapes are directly painted within a contemporary outlook while paying homage to the rich history of landscape painting.
+By merging tradition with the abstract, my work invites viewers to reconsider how landscapes can reflect not just the external world, but also the inner emotional landscapes that shape our connections to place.”
+This work situates the tradition of landscape painting within a contemporary urban context, using the window as both a formal device and a psychological threshold to explore perception, distance, and the emotional resonance of place.

 Current Perspectives (1980-2026)